ashraffyi/Data-Engineering-Capstone-Project/README.md

 13. On the Add build stage Click `Skip build stage`
 14. Click `Skip`
 15. Select the Deploy provider Amazon S3
-16. Select the bucket you created when you r
+16. Select the bucket you created when you run redshift CloudFormation
+17.